Order now, get prices:

 Program Files

-• Chinese.dat, Chinese2.dat (required for the Chinese user interface only, since v13.7)*
+• Chinese.* (required for the Chinese user interface only)

 • index*.txt (used for indexing in X-Ways Forensics)

-• rar.dll (required only for RAR archive handling, shipped with X-Ways Forensics only, as of v11.7)*
+• rar.dll (required only for RAR archive handling)

-• File Type Categories.txt (file category definition file for category view, shipped with X-Ways Forensics only, as of v11.5)*
+• File Type Categories.txt (file category definition file)

-• Reg Report [Keys].txt (definitions for the registry report function, shipped with X-Ways Forensics only, as of v11.5)*
+• Reg Report *.txt (definitions for the registry report function)

 • *.tpl (various sample template definition files)*